syohex/merlin/PROTOCOL.md

     path = string, points any file or directory directory = string, expected to name a directory filename = string, expected to name a regular file

-# Buffer management

-## tell

-Use ['tell','struct','...ocaml impl...'] to send source code from editor to merlin.
-The command answers the boolean 'true' if parsing ended, 'false' if it needs more input.
-In this case, the only allowed command is ['tell','struct','next source content'].
-To interrupt the parser, run ['tell','struct',''] (meaning eof) or ['tell','struct',null].

-### ["tell","struct",string]

-Send a chunk of ml source code.
-Merlin will wait for the rest of the input.

-### ["tell","end",string]

-Same as above, but tell merlin that you want to stop as soon as possible.
-Merlin will stop waiting for input once the current definition is complete.

-### ["tell","struct",null]

-Notify merlin that EOF has been reached.

-### ["tell","end",null]

-Same as ["tell","struct",null]

-## seek

-All seek functions return the position of Merlin virtual cursor after their execution, as a position object.

-### ["seek","position"]

-Return the current position of the cursor.

-### ["seek","before",position]

-Move cursor just before the definition around specified position.

-### ["seek","exact",position]

-Move cursor to the position that has been given, or just after if this is in the middle of an ml definition.

-### ["seek","end"]

-Put cursor at the end of file.

-### ["seek","maximize\_scope"]

-Move cursor down until the current scope is escaped (usually when encountering an "end" of structure).

-## Buffers management, dependency reloading

-### ["reset"]

-Clear content of virtual buffer.

-### ["reset",path]

-Clear content of virtual buffer and set its name.
-This is used to report more informative error messages (the same the compiler would report for a file with the given path).

-### ["refresh"]

-Reload all dependencies and try to retype the current file.

-### ["refresh","quick"]

-Try to detect dependencies that have changed and reload them.
-If needed, retype current file.

 # Wizardry